Did you know the United States Pharmacopeia listed marijuana as a medicinal plant from 1850 to 1942?

 It was recommended for use against labor pain, nausea, and rheumatism.
 We’ve experienced political and sociological highs and lows regarding the opinion of and overall use of marijuana since then.

 Modern technology allows us to understand the chemical components of cannabis and how it can heighten our human experience by reducing pain, anxiety and bring us back to homeostasis.
+Evidence suggests that medical cannabis could also be used to help treat chronic pain and may reduce psychotic symptoms of schizophrenia.

 The Institute of Medicine was sponsored by the United States government in 1999 and found beneficial uses for marijuana in a medical setting to treat the side-effects of chemotherapy and AIDS.